 Prescott Deininger PhD

-Director, Tulane Cancer Center
+Associate Director, Basic Science, Tulane Cancer Center

 My laboratory studies the way human mobile elements contribute to insertional mutagenesis and recombination in cancer, and the influences of DNA repair deficiencies.